amzoss/RVis-2Day/README.md

 # Visualization for Data Science in R

-This repository contains files for a two-day course on Visualization for Data Science in R, offered during [Data Matters](http://datamatters.org) 2021.
+This repository contains files for a two-day course on Visualization for Data Science in R, offered during [Data Matters](http://datamatters.org) 2022.
 The course description and activities are listed below.

-Additional details are available on the [pre-work](PreWork) page.
+See additional details on the [pre-work](PreWork) page to prepare for the course.

+Course exercises and slides are available from the [GitHub repository](https://github.com/amzoss/RVis-2Day).

 ## Summary